antonio-leitao/iconografia-portuguesa/CONTRIBUTING.md

 1. [**Adding new SVGs**](#adding-new-svgs).
 2. [**Correcting exsiting SVGs**](#2-correcting-an-existing-svg).
-3. **Pointing out missing patterns**: if you are not familiar with SVGs or github you are still welcome to contributing by supplying with patterns that you would like to see added.
+3. **Pointing out missing patterns**: if you are not familiar with SVGs or github you are still welcome to contribute by supplying patterns that you would like to see added.
 Open an issue with a picture and some explanantion on how to

 > **Note**
 > For any contributions start by opening an issue about it.